 Trademark prosecution is another significant element of Ms. MacDonald's practice.
 She regularly files applications, prepares responses to office actions, and appears before the Trade-marks Opposition Board and in section 45 proceedings.
 She is also regularly involved in arranging for filing of foreign trademarks.

-She has worked with clients ranging in size from small companies to large multinational corporations and operating both in Canada and internationally.
+She has worked with clients ranging from small companies to large multinational corporations and operating both in Canada and internationally.

 LL.B., University of British Columbia, 2000